 Green Ribbon Champion (GRC) is a shoreline stewardship and education program designed to provide advice, resources and support to shoreline residents along the Lake Huron Coastline.
 By engaging the local community in wise coastal stewardship the Green Ribbon Champion program will improve the health of our lake and resiliency of coastal ecosystems.

-After you have registered the Coastal Centre will contact you to schedule a free assessment of your shoreline to assess the health of the beach, vegetation, and dunes between the property structure and the water using standardized protocols.
+After you have registered for the program the Coastal Centre will contact you to schedule a free assessment of your shoreline to assess the health of the beach, vegetation, and dunes between the property structure and the water using standardized protocols.

 The Coastal Centre will arrange a date and time that works for you to visit your shoreline property and conduct an assessment.
 Assessments may take up to 3 hours and representative photographs will be taken.
 The Participant Guide found at the bottom of this page provides an example of the Beach Report that is used to assess the health of your shoreline.
 Participants will also receive a free Beach Care Toolkit on site.
 The assessment results may be discussed with you on the day of the assessment.

 Results are summarized and provided to the shoreline resident as a Proposed Beach Restoration Plan following the assessment.
 The plan will describe current conditions and provide recommendations on how improvements could be made to the shoreline adjacent to your property.
 Some plans may indicate no improvements are necessary, whereas others may have some work to do.
 There may be properties that require extensive restoration beyond the capacity of this program.
 In this situation, the Centre will seek to provide advice for the resident but will be unable, within the capacity of this program, to help restore severely degraded shoreline areas.